 ≡ Menu

-What your retirement could look like
+What your retirement could look like: retirement living standards in the UK

-Anyone planning for financial independence (FI) knows it’s hard to picture your life in retirement.
 Like a precog from Minority Report, you can only glimpse fragments of your future.

 Much ado about much more than nothing

-If our retirement future is an unknown country then their words act like an audio tour guide.
+If our retirement future is an unknown country, then their words act like an audio tour guide.
+We learn something about what really matters – and as ever, the experience of others might help us find our own path.

-Source: Retirement Living Standards 2021, PLSA
+Source: PLSA

-This table is a bronze, silver, and gold rostrum of annual retirement incomes – as determined by members of the UK public aged 55 or older.
+This table is a bronze, silver, and gold rostrum of annual retirement incomes – as determined by sampling members of the UK public aged 55 or older.

-Note that the PLSA expects the State Pension to do much of the heavy lifting in retirement.
-Especially at the Minimum standard.
+Note that the PLSA expects the State Pension to do much of the heavy lifting in retirement, especially at the Minimum standard.

 The most effective cost-saving measure any retiree can make is to couple-up.
 No wonder there are so many senior Casanovas out there.